Skip to main content

 Add destination dashboard_id to the drillthroughs

-Please note that your dashboard inside Holistics may be able to drill to multiple dashboards.
-Thus, in order to control which dashboard you allow your application users (or embed users) to drill to, you need to add the drill-able dashboard's ID inside drillthroughs value.
+Your dashboard inside Holistics may be able to drill to multiple dashboards.
+To control which dashboard you allow your embed users to drill to, you need to explicitly add the drill-able dashboard's ID to the drillthroughs value.

-Let's say, for example, your dashboard A inside Holistics can drill to dashboard B, C, D, E with id 123, 456, 789, and 111 respectively.
-If you want your users to drill from your embedded dashboard A to dashboard B, C, D; just simply include id 123, 456, 789 inside drillthroughs value drillthroughs = { }.
+For example, your dashboard A inside Holistics can drill to dashboard B, C, D, E with id 123, 456, 789, and 111 respectively.
+If you want your users to drill from your embedded dashboard A to dashboard B, C, and D only, simply include id 123, 456, 789 inside drillthroughs value drillthroughs = { }:

 drillthroughs = {